JouziP/MQITE/README.md

 * Problems: example problems that can be used to test the algorithm.

 * Observables: A class that uses the current state of the circuit to calculate the expectaion of an observable.
-Current implementation uses state-vector.
+Current implementation uses state vector.

-The main entry is SimulatMQITE.
-This folder contains one example implementation of MQITE Algorithm (fig.1 in https://arxiv.org/abs/2208.10535v1)
+The main entry is SimulateMQITE.
+This folder contains one possible implementation of MQITE Algorithm (fig.1 in https://arxiv.org/abs/2208.10535v1)
-For start, you may want to run the SimulatMQITE/Tests/ising_model.py which is a test application.
+For start, you may want to run the SimulateMQITE/Tests/ising_model.py which is a test application.